-The Eastville Workhouse project was launched in 2012 after some members of Bristol Radical History Group (BRHG) were studying an old ordnance survey map of Ashley Down and Eastville (1902).
-They noticed that the burial ground for the Barton Regis workhouse at 100 Fishponds Rd, Eastville, marked as disused in 1902, made up part of present-day Rosemary Green just round the corner from where they lived.
-After two years of research, BRHG members had not only gathered significant evidence that suggested bodies of the paupers remained at the site, but from the Bristol Record Office, details of over 4,000 men, women and children from the workhouse who were buried in the unmarked graves.
+The Eastville Workhouse project was launched in 2012 after some members of Bristol Radical History Group (BRHG) had studied an old ordnance survey map of Ashley Down and Eastville (1902).
+They noticed that the burial ground for the Barton Regis workhouse at 100 Fishponds Rd, Eastville, marked as ‘disused’ in 1902, made up part of present-day Rosemary Green just round the corner from where they lived.
+After two years of research, BRHG members had not only gathered significant evidence that suggested the remains of the paupers were present at the site, but from the Bristol Record Office, details of over 4,000 men, women and children from the workhouse who were buried in the unmarked graves.

 A number of articles were published by BRHG about the project in the summer of 2014, especially after the Galway babies scandal in June, which demonstrated that unmarked graveyards of the ‘forgotten’ paupers including many babies were commonplace in the UK.
 As a result the Eastville Workhouse Memorial Group (EWMG) was set up after a successful public meeting with local residents.
 The aim of the group is to raise funds for a permanent memorial to those who lived and died in Eastville Workhouse.
 Since the launch of EWMG, a number of people studying their family history have discovered from BRHG data that their ancestors lie in the unmarked graveyard at Rosemary Green.

 The data sheets that contain the names of those who died in Eastville Workhouse and buried in unmarked graves can be found listed in “Rosemary Green Burial Ground Data“.